See OrphanModeDev for discussion of this topic.

 continually increases.
 This makes these versions unsuitable for use as stand-alone Orphan Mode servers in a time island.

-NTP version 4.2.5p101 or later will start up correctly in pure Orphan Mode.
+NTP versions including and after 4.2.5p101 will start up correctly in pure Orphan Mode.

 Related Topics: Distribution Documentation: Orphan Mode